zooba/pymanager/pep-draft.md

-The typical risk introduced by an installer is that an elevated install may make changes to a system that allow a low-privileged user to later affect a high-privilege user.
-For example, by inappropriately setting access control on shared folders.
-For PyManager, this risk only exists in the initial installation of the manager itself.
-Once installer, the manager only operates as the same privilege level as the user, and therefore cannot introduce any escalation path.
+The typical risk introduced by an installer is that an elevated install may make changes to a system that allow a low-privileged user to later affect a high-privilege user, for example, by inappropriately setting access control on shared folders.
+PyManager only operates as the same privilege level as the user, and therefore cannot introduce any escalation path.

-The proposed PyManager has two install options that are fundamentally equivalent, with a third potential option that introduces some additional and typically unnecessary risks.

-The first two options are to download and install using the Microsoft Store app, or to download and install the MSIX from python.org.
-In both of these cases, the operating system is responsible for the actual install, as well as managing sandboxing and isolation of the running application.
-The greatest risk here is that a user installs the incorrect application, which may occur due to an imitation page in the Store, or a fake download site containing another installer.
-Users have the opportunity to verify the publisher before installing any MSIX, and the publisher is verified cryptographically for a direct MSIX install, and through third-party business verification for the Store.

-The third potential install option is the trivial MSI described earlier in "Replacing other installers".
-This installer would require running as a high-privilege user in order to install into the Program Files directory and modify the system ``PATH`` environment variable to include the installed aliases.
-Each user has their own configuration and install location, including the generated aliases, and so this installer does not affect any per-user settings.

-Hence, all files installed by the PyManager installers are restricted to either Administrator or Trusted Installer, and all state, including installed runtimes, are stored in per-user directories.
+An install using the MSI described earlier may introduce additional risks, due to using older installer technology.
+Typical users are directed towards the MSIX or Windows Store install paths, which are safe, and it is assumed that users of the MSI are capable of ensuring the security of their install process (for example, by correctly quoting their commands to launch the installer and ensuring the initial system configuration is suitable).

-Once PyManager is installed on a machine, it is likely that a malicious user may attempt to use it to install Python.
+Once PyManager is installed on a machine, it is likely that malicious users will use it to install Python.
 The admin-only configuration described earlier in "Configuration" is intended to control these scenarios.
-Ultimately, though, an attacker is able to do whatever a user may do, and only a complete application whitelisting approach can prevent the use of Python.
+Ultimately though, an attacker who can run PyManager is able to do whatever the user can do, and only a complete application whitelisting approach can prevent the use of Python.

 Runtime installs by PyManager are fully accessible by, and modifiable by, the current user.
 This is equivalent to typical installs using the traditional installer or a Nuget package, but is more vulnerable to tampering than a Store install or a per-machine install with the traditional installer.
-It is not possible to fully protect an install from the user who installed it, but it may be valuable to consider removing modify permissions after install (though the user may, of course, restore them).
-This at least increases the difficulty in tampering.
+It is not possible to fully protect an install from the user who installed it.

-The shortcuts generated by PyManager when installing a runtime are designed to use a signed, unmodified executable that uses an adjacent data file to launch the correct target.
+The aliases generated by PyManager when installing a runtime are designed to use a signed, unmodified executable that uses an adjacent data file to launch the correct target.
 This can be easily abused to direct the launcher to launch an alternative, however, the only way to resolve this would sacrifice the trust in the executable itself, making it trivial to replace it instead of the data.
 Such risk already exists, and is equivalent to replacing the script that a user may launch, or any part of the standard library.
+Importantly, since aliases are not shared between users, there is no escalation of privilege along this route.

 PyManager has no mechanism to perform a per-machine install.
 This may be useful functionality to some users, as it would allow an install to be completely